+III.
 Place of Course in Curriculum:

-This course, required of all BASW students as part of the Professional Foundation Year, introduces those concepts about diversity and oppression considered essential foundation knowledge for social work, and provides the basis of subsequent and more extensive exploration of related issues in other classes and the field practicum.
+This course, required of all MSW students as part of the Professional Foundation Year, introduces those concepts about diversity and oppression considered essential foundation knowledge for social work, and provides the basis of subsequent and more extensive exploration of related issues in other classes and the field practicum.

-Program Level Learning Goals and the Council on Social Work Education's Social Work Competencies
+IV.
+Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies: